Qwicen/cuda_hlt/readme.md

     mkdir velopix_raw
     mkdir velopix_MC
+    mkdir ut_hits
     ./run gaudirun.py options.py upgrade-minbias-magdown.py

-One file per event is created and stored in the velopix_raw and velopix_MC directories, which need to be copied to folders in the CUDA_HLT1 project to be used as input there.
+One file per event is created and stored in the velopix_raw, velopix_MC and ut_hits directories, which need to be copied to folders in the CUDA_HLT1 project to be used as input there.